-Kendo UI provides Intelligent code completion for Visual Studio by using an additional
+Kendo UI provides Intelligent code completion for Visual Studio (VS) by using an additional

-For versions of Visual Studio prior to Visual Studio 2017, go to the Installation section.
+For versions of Visual Studio prior to Visual Studio 2017, refer to the section on installation.

-vsdoc files as shown in the Installation section below.
+vsdoc files as demonstrated in the following section on installation.

-For Visual Studio 2012 and later, put the
+- For Visual Studio 2012 and later, place the

 kendoui bundle name.